quintilesims/layer0/docs-src/docs/guides/walkthrough.md

 You should now be able to point your browser at the URL for the Guestbook loadbalancer (run `l0 loadbalancer get guestbook-svc` to find it) and see what looks like the same Guestbook application you deployed in the first section of the walkthrough.
 Go ahead and add a few entries, make sure it's functioning properly.
 We'll wait.

-Now, let's prove that we've actually divorced the data from the application by deleting and redeploying the Guestbook application:
+Now, let's prove that we've actually separated the data from the application by deleting and redeploying the Guestbook application:

 `l0 service delete guestbook-svc`
 `l0 loadbalancer delete guestbook-lb`